keanehauck/keanehauck.github.io/README.txt

 page footer is stored in footer.html bottom-margin (default was 30px.)

+page header is stored in header, I edited in a style sheet

 in the html file, the style sheet thingy in CSS is signified by starting <style> and ending with </style>.

 git token needed permissions after a while of writing?
 I changed it in settings, but confused